Q: What grants are available under the Business Support Grant – July 2021?

 Q: Are JobKeeper payments included to calculate the payroll threshold ($10 million total Australian taxable payroll)?

 JobKeeper payments are excluded from the calculation of total Australian payroll.

-Q: I have already applied for / received a COVID-19 assistance grant from the Government of South Australia to assist my business.
-Can I still apply for the Small Business Grant?
+Q: I have already applied / received a COVID-19 assistance grant from the Government of South Australia to assist my business.
+Can I still apply for the Business Support Grant?